zzxwill/odps/intl.en-US/Best Practices/Optimize long tail computing.md

 ## Remove long tails using service optimization {#section_yyf_5vd_5db .section}

 The preceding optimization methods cannot solve all problems.
-You can analyze your services to find a better solution.
+You can analyze your services to find a better solution,the example is as follows:

 -   A large amount of noisy data may exist in reality.
 For example, you want to check the behavior data in the access record of each user by visitor ID.
 You must remove crawler data first, even though crawlers become increasingly difficult to identify; otherwise, the crawler data may easily cause a long tail during the calculation process.
-A similar case is when you associate data by a specific ID, you must check whether the field for association is null.
+A similar case is when you associate data by a specific xxid, you must check whether the field for association is null.

 -   Special services exist.
 For example, ISV operation records differ greatly from common user records in terms of data volume and behavior.
 You can use a special method to analyze and handle the ISV operation records for major accounts independently.